 If you want to postpone your trip, you should inform us in writing at least 30 days ahead of the tour date.
-The postpone charge is USD 120 and the rest is transferred for a later date.
-In case of Bhutan and Tibet, the postpone charge is 20 to 50 per cent of the total.
+The postpone charge is USD 120 and the rest is transferred at a later date.
+In case of Bhutan and Tibet, the postpone charge is 20 to 50 percent of the total.

 Flight Delays & Cancellation

-In many parts of Nepal flight delays are common; and in really bad weather, the flights are cancelled altogether.
+In many parts of Nepal flight delays are common; and in really bad weather, the flights are canceled altogether.
 For such days, you should carry extra money for accommodation and food.

 If the above itinerary does not meet your needs, we can design individualized travel plans based on your preferences